 How do you identify the leads that are ready?
-It starts with gathering the right information.
-Reach out to your sales team to determine what information needs to be collected.
+It starts with gathering the correct information.
+First, reach out to your sales team to determine what information needs to be collected.
 Then, create a comprehensive list of high-intent behaviors and low-intent behaviors that the marketing team will use to segment leads.

 This process can help pass on more qualified leads to the sales team and drive your conversion rate up.

 3. Experiment with the conversion path.

 Think of your lead conversion path as a house.
 I know you might be thinking, "Why not go with a road metaphor?" but stick with me for a second.
 Regardless of the condition in which you buy your house, there will always be room for improvement.
 Things to remove, fix, add, and revamp.
 And as your tastes change, so will your house's look.